 - 1.1.
 Scope. -- Licensure and practice of pharmacist care.

 - 1.2.
 Authority -- W. Va.
 Code §§ 30-5-7.

 - 1.3.
-Filing date -- April 26, 2019
+Filing date -- April 2, 2018

 - 1.4.
-Effective date -- April 26, 2019
+Effective date -- April 2, 2018

 - 1.5.
-Sunset Provision-- This rule shall terminate and have no further force or effect upon April 26, 2029.
+Sunset Date -- This legislative rule shall terminate April 2, 2028 unless renewed prior to that date.

 - 2.1.
 The following words and phrases as used in this Rule mean: - 2.1.1.
 "Accredited School of Pharmacy" means a school of pharmacy accredited by the American Council on Pharmaceutical Education (ACPE), or a recognized school of pharmacy located outside of the United States or its territories (a foreign school of pharmacy) which pharmacy education is found by the Board to be equivalent to an ACPE accredited school by a graduate from the foreign school of pharmacy obtaining a Foreign Pharmacy Graduate Examination Committee Certificate (FPGEC) from the National Association of Boards of Pharmacy (NABP). - 2.1.2.
 "Act" or "Uniform Controlled Substance Act" means West Virginia Code § 60A-1-1, et seq. - 2.1.3.
 "Administer" means the direct application of a drug to the body of a patient or research subject by injection, inhalation, ingestion or any other means. - 2.1.4.
 "Automated pharmacy system" means mechanical systems which perform operations or activities, other than compounding or administration, relative to the storage, packaging, dispensing, or distribution of medications, and which collect, control, and maintain all transaction information. - 2.1.5.
 "Board" means the West Virginia Board of Pharmacy. - 2.1.6.
 "Board authorization" means a license, registration or permit issued under West Virginia Code Chapter 30, Article 5, and this rule. - 2.1.7.
-"Compounding" means: - 2.1.7.a.
-The preparation, mixing, assembling, packaging, or labeling of a drug or device: - 2.1.7.a.1. as the result of a practitioner's prescription drug order or initiative based on the practitioner/patient/ pharmacist relationship in the course of professional practice for sale or dispensing, or - 2.1.7.a.2. for the purpose of, or as an incident to, research, teaching or chemical analysis and not for sale or dispensing, and
+"Compounding" means: - (a) The preparation, mixing, assembling, packaging, or labeling of a drug or device:

-- 2.1.7.b.
-The preparation of drugs or devices in anticipation of prescription drug orders based on routine, regularly observed prescribing patterns. - 2.1.8.
+- (1) as the result of a practitioner's prescription drug order or initiative based on the practitioner/patient/ pharmacist relationship in the course of professional practice for sale or dispensing, or - (2) for the purpose of, or as an incident to, research, teaching or chemical analysis and not for sale or dispensing, and - (b) The preparation of drugs or devices in anticipation of prescription drug orders based on routine, regularly observed prescribing patterns. - 2.1.8.
 "Confidential information" means patient-identifiable information maintained by any person in connection with the practice of pharmacist care in the patient record or which is communicated to the patient as part of patient counseling, or which is communicated by the patient to the person providing pharmacist care. - 2.1.9.
 "Controlled Substance" means a drug, substance, or immediate precursor in Schedule I through Schedule V of either the Federal Controlled Substances Act, 21 USC Section 801, et seq., or the West Virginia Uniform Controlled Substances Act, W. Va.
 Code § 60A-1-1, et seq.